 I have two teak garden seats which spend all their time outdoors on the lawn or patio.
 They go back to the 1980’s and the bottom of all the legs has rotted where they are perpetually in contact with the ground.
-I first noticed the problem while I was cleaning and sanding them ready for repainting and had them upside down.
+I first noticed the problem while I had them upside down when I was cleaning and sanding them ready for repainting.
 I dug a penknife into the underside of the end of each leg only to find the wood was soft and easily dug out.
 I had painted them with exterior paint several times over the years but this wood wasn’t good to paint anymore.
-I had noticed a deterioration in the wood previously when I painted them but just put plenty of paint on the bottom of the legs after letting the wood dry out.
-The problematic area was in the bottom 5mm to 10mm of each leg and It had got to the point where the wood was crumbling away and the legs were no longer all of the same length.
-I had to find a method of repairing rotten garden seat legs.
-Continue reading “Repairing Rotten Garden Seat Legs”

 Everyone has to design their kitchen or utility room to suite their circumstances but when my kitchen came up for renewal in 2003 I made specific use of the considerable space behind my pan drawers.
 I discarded my pan drawer carcase back panel and brought together many of my kitchen appliance connection points onto this large area of wall space behind the drawers, as shown in the featured image.

 This article advises how I have replaced a Mira Shower thermal switch in a MIRA Sport 9kW Thermostatic Shower on several occasions.